|File Size||4.00 KB|

 - Set Up topology or download Topology and Configure Basic setting for Router

-- Configure IPv6 Addresses for Router and Computers
+- Configure IPv6 Addresses for Router and also for a Computers

-- Verify IPv6 Configuration and End-to-End Connectivity by Ping command and data transferring
+- Verify IPv6 Configuration and End-to-End Connectivity by Ping command and also transferring a data

 Background of the Lab

-Step 1 Assign IPv6 address to Router0 Interfaces
+1 Assign IPv6 address to Router 0 Interfaces

-Step 2 Assign IPv6 address to Router1 Interfaces
+2 Assign IPv6 address to Router 1 Interfaces

 If you have a real router then setup the topology according to the topology diagram given above.
 If you have no router, then you can do this with Cisco packet tracer.
 You can download Cisco Packet tracer from here.
 You can also download the above topology from here.
 Here we will discuss the Cisco packet tracer topology.